veenadange/vd-entityframework/README.md

 2. 'Generate' method for 'CreateTableOperation'/'DropTableOperation' is overriden.
 3. Replace migration generator service IMigrationsSqlGenerator with custom one in program.cs/startup.cs.
 4. First empty migration needs to be added (without any code inside dbcontext), so that it will generate empty Up/Down methods.
 Added sql scripts in that for creating pre-requisite rls related entities (predicate function + empty security policy).
 5. Created custom attribute 'EnableRlsAttribute'.
 Apply it to the required tables (dbsets) from dbcontext.
 This attribute is read inside overriden methods of 'ExtendedSqlServerMigrationsSqlGenerator'.
-It decides whether to add/drop filter/block predicate for table, at the time of ef script generation/update-database operation.
+It decides whether to add/drop filter/block predicate for a table, at the time of ef script generation/update-database operation.
+6. This will automatically add/drop predicates for a table to security policy while creating/dropping it, provided that given custom attribute is set for a given table.

 # Sample helper commands for script generation